 Our Pre-school room is set up to offer children lots of different learning opportuintes.
 All children are unique so the room offers calm areas, creative areas, a book area and of course, numeracy, literacy and science, so children can have lots of choice throughout the day.
 With lots of choice and opportuintes for the children our Preschool Room offers all areas of the curriculum.
-We also ahve some inoovative resources which all the children love. lots of time is spent outdoors where the children explore, investigate and burn lots of eneregy.
+We also have some inovative resources which all the children love.
+Lots of time is spent outdoors where the children explore, investigate and burn lots of eneregy.

 There is a more structured approach in our pre-school room where our aim is to create a learning environment where the atmosphere is informal and fun.

 The equipment provided has been carefully chosen to enable children to learn through their play, build on their team work skills and also to develop a growing confidence and independence.
 Early I.T. also plays a part in the nursery class day and computer skills are developed with support and encouragement.